equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 Reason why I stopped using Chromebook was partly due to keyboard faulty on my Chrombook.
 One thing to remember is that Chromebooks are cheap so sometimes the hardware suffers due to the price.
-After that it took me a while to schedule a replacement it so I kinda switch to old PC habits.
+After that it took me a while to schedule a replacement, so I kinda switch back to my old PC habits.

 During that time I also changed my job to contracting, where I'm using a lot Docker.
 I'm a proponent of idea that [Docker images should be build on developer machine not in the cloud](http://www.eq8.eu/blogs/17-to-docker-build-image-or-not-to-docker-build-image-in-the-cloud) therefore I needed to switch back to Ubuntu.

-To be honest even this was not argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to environment I'm familiar several years and I am the most productive (Linux).
+This was not the argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to environment I'm familiar several years and I am the most productive (Ubuntu Linux).